mjassim2030/QMR-KWT-Data-extraction-and-visualization/README.md

 -	Github to store the source code of the project
 -	heroku Cloud Platform to upload the python project code to be accessed online

-# Code written by - Eng.
-Mohammed Jassim
-# QMR-KWT telemetry data extractor and visualizer v0.1 2021
 # Contributions
-- Designed by Eng.
+- Code written by - Eng.
 Mohammed Jassim
 - Supervised by Dr. Abdulmonem Alshino (University of Bahrain)

 for the Code in Space Challenge 2021 by <a style="color: aqua;" href="https://orbital-space.com">Orbital Space</a> and <a style="color: aqua;" href="https://www.nssa.gov.bh/">NSSA Bahrain</a>